webcompere/system-stubs/README.md

    });
 ```

-`SystemIn` can be constructed with a single string, multiple lines
+`SystemIn` can be constructed with lines of text,
 or any instance of `AltStream` or `InputStream` you wish to create.

-Though the method in `SystemStubs` assumes all inputs are multiple lines
-and so uses the `LinesAltStream` to provide both the text and automatic
-line-breaks, the `SystemIn(String)` constructor of `SystemIn`
-resolves the input text to a `TextAltStream` without adding any linebreaks.
+The lines of input are automatically separated by the system line separator
+via the `LinesAltStream` object.
+But the alternative `TextAltStream` can be used
+where the input is already formatted and should not have an extra line breaks added.

 While hardcoded lists of strings are often perfect sources of test
-data, `LinesAltStream` allows for many more uses cases, for example,
+data, `LinesAltStream` also allows for more custom use cases, for example,
 `SystemIn` could be hooked up to a random input generator:

 ```java